Atlas Runa

 Best for: Consistent daily practice at exactly the right difficulty · N3–N2

-Episodes cover Japanese culture, language nuance, social norms in Japan, and study strategies, all in Japanese at a pace calibrated for intermediate learners.
+Episodes cover a wide range of topics — Japanese culture, language nuance, social norms in Japan, and study strategies — all solid listening practice at the N3–N2 level.
 Layla has a clear, warm delivery and knows her audience.
 The content at the N3–N2 level hits that immersive-but-not-punishing sweet spot.
 With 672+ episodes and growing, there's also a genuinely useful back catalog to mine.

 3. Nihongo Picnic (日本語 with あこ) — Intermediate